xilistudios/mcp-scraper-aio/README.md

 "Check what third-party services https://shopify.com loads and organize them by category"

 "Analyze https://github.com and tell me about their performance characteristics based on the network requests"

+"Extract all text and image elements from https://example.com and return their CSS selectors and brief content summaries"
 ```

 ## Technical Details